 Orange Email will close on 31 May 2017.
+After this date you will not be able to access your emails.
 The video below explains how to get set up with a new email address and import your emails.

 Below that is all the information you need to know about the closure.

 Customers on some legacy Orange Home Broadband and Orange mobile plans were given a free email address.
 However since then email services are now largely independent, and mostly offered by companies like Google, Yahoo and Microsoft.
 We haven’t given Orange Email addresses to new customers since 2012.

 Since Orange Email was first introduced, a wide variety of providers have launched offering free email services with more advanced functionality.
 As a result, the number of Orange Email users has been in decline.

 We have therefore decided to close Orange Email on 31 May 2017, so you can move to a better email experience, and we can focus on providing our customers with the best possible products and services.

 The service will close on 31 May 2017.
 After this you will not be able to access your account, send or receive any emails from your Orange Email address, or access contacts and emails in any way.